ReVanced-Extended-Community/Community-Guides/revancedextended wiki/yt-guide.md

 # **5. Additional Setup**

 Aside from the detailed setup instructions below that are for the more complex configurations, many settings / patches can be enabled/disabled in the YT ReVanced Extended app.
-If there is something that is hidden that you want to unhide, or if there is something extra that you want to remove, you can most likely change it in one of these settings menus.
+You can see what all of the settings do [here](https://github.com/kazimmt/RVX-Features#youtube-revanced-extended-features).

 To find the ReVanced Extended settings, open the YT ReVanced Extended app > Profile picture > Settings > ReVanced Extended.